-The Industry Workforce Training program is designed to achieve Australian Government objectives.
+The sponsorship of the Young Australian of the Year Award is designed to achieve Australian Government objectives.

-This grant opportunity is part of the Industry Workforce Training grant program which contributes to the Department of Education, Skills and Employment's Outcome 3: Promote growth in economic productivity and social wellbeing through access to quality skills and training.
-The Department of Education, Skills and Employment works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines (CGRGs).
+This grant opportunity is part of the above grant program which contributes to Department of Education, Skills and Employment's Outcome 1.
+The Department of Education, Skills and Employment works with the National Australia Day Council to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines (CGRGs).